dmartentino/Ecommerce/README.md

-# Ecommerce Website Project
+# Ecommerce

-This is a personal project that involves the use of modern techniques in PHP.
-Frontend uses HTML, CSS, Bootstrap, Javascript, and jQuery.
+This is a generic ecommerce website.
+It uses PHP and Javascript.

+# Features
+ * user
+ * category
+ * product page
+ * cart
+ * payment